ibm-cloud-docs/cloud-object-storage/object-fine-grain.md

 	sess := session.Must(session.NewSession())
 	client := s3.New(sess, conf)
-	createBucket(bucketName, client)                                 // Create a new cos bucket with object lock enabled. objectLockConfiguration(bucketName, client)                      // Put objectlock configuration(i.e. default retention) on COS bucket and get the configuration. uploadObject(bucketName, client, textFileName, textFileContents) // Upload an object to cos bucket. objectLockRetention(bucketName, client, textFileName)            // Put objectlock retention(i.e. retain until date) on the object and get the configured retention. objectLockLegalHold(bucketName, client, textFileName)            // Put objectlock legalhold on the object and get the legalhold status.
+	createBucket(bucketName, client)                                 // Create a object storage bucket with object lock enabled. objectLockConfiguration(bucketName, client)                      // Put objectlock configuration (the default retention) on object storage bucket and get the configuration. uploadObject(bucketName, client, textFileName, textFileContents) // Upload an object to object storage bucket. objectLockRetention(bucketName, client, textFileName)            // Put objectlock retention (the retain until date) on the object and get the configured retention. objectLockLegalHold(bucketName, client, textFileName)            // Put objectlock legalhold on the object and get the legalhold status.

 }